 Are Chickpeas and Garbanzo Beans the Same Thing?

-Garbanzo Beans and Chickpeas are the same exact thing that is called by two different names “chickpeas” (Latin word) and “garbanzo” beans (Spanish word).
-There is no difference whatsoever between garbanzo beans and chickpeas.
+Chickpeas and garbanzo beans are the same exact thing, only they are called by two different names “chickpeas” (Latin word) and “garbanzo” beans (Spanish word).
+There is no difference whatsoever between garbanzo beans vs chickpeas.

 Types of Chickpeas